ykhli/AI-tamago/README.md

 # AI Tamago 🥚🐣
-An 100% local, LLM-generated and driven virtual pet with thoughts, feelings and feedback.
+A 100% local, LLM-generated and driven virtual pet with thoughts, feelings and feedback.
 Revive your fond memories of Tamagotchi! https://ai-tamago.fly.dev/

 All ascii animations are generated using chatgpt (included prompts in the repo).